MeAmarP/cityeye/readme.md

 2. Understand Background and Foreground. [**Image Segmentation**]
 3. Perform necessary filtering and morphing to get better blob/object detection.
 4. Perform or detect CAR/BIKE in an Img frame. [**Object Detection**]
+5. Apply rule based filter(Area/length) to detect/track ONLY vehicles in a given frame.
-5. Perform tracking of the object, check if crosses defined hypothetical border to keep count. [**Object Tracking**]
+6. Perform tracking of the object, check if crosses defined hypothetical border to keep count. [**Object Tracking**]

 #### Refer: